boshyxd/HWIDInspector/README.md

 - Restart as Admin: relaunches the app elevated to allow changes.
 - Refresh Info: reloads and displays current values from the system.
 - Spoof primary adapter MAC: enable the checkbox to also set a locally-administered MAC derived from the input GUID and restart the adapter.
 Network may briefly drop.
+- Launch With Spoof: applies registry/MAC spoof, launches a selected program, and reverts after it exits.
+Useful to scope spoof to the app you run.

 ## UI Overview